AdamTomaja/at-backup/README.md

 ```bash
 java -jar at-backup.jar -s @Data -t @Backup
 ```
+* @Data and @Backup parameters will be replaced with real directory path

 ## Modes
 * RemoveOrphans - Removes files in target no longer existing in source